arnauKL/south.nvim/README.md

 ## Acknowledgements

+- [Sophie Bosio](https://github.com/SophieBosio) for designing the original Emacs `south` theme and palette, thanks for creating this lovely theme.
-- [vague.nvim][https://github.com/vague-theme/vague.nvim], which I used for inspiration on plugin modularity.
+- [vague.nvim](https://github.com/vague-theme/vague.nvim) for the inspiration behind the plugin's code modularity.